devopsInterviews/Interviews/README.md

 ## Kubernetes

 You will deploy a simple app that runs on a kubernetes cluster.
-The app is a simple Flask webapp that connects to a mongoDB.
+The app is a simple Flask webapp that connects to a mongoDB instance.
+The webapp requires only 100Mi of ram to run properly.

 In the CICD\Kubernetes\Yamls you have most of the needed yamls for the app deployment.

 What you need to do:

 - Fill in the pvc.yaml file so the mongodb will be able to write its data.
+- The pvc should use a storage class named ceph-rbd-sc, the pvc size should be 5Gi.
 - Change the mongo statefulset so the root username and password will be admin admin.
 - Write a nodePort service for the webApp (port: 5000, targetPort: 5000, nodePort: 32500)
 - If you find anything else you need to change in the yamls in order to run the application. do it!